Eastern Namibia - a savannah with acacias and wild animals

 Okonjima – In the Realm of the Big Cats

 After an early breakfast, we leave Etosha and head south towards the Okonjima Nature Reserve – one of the most significant centres for the conservation of wild cats in Namibia and home to the AfriCAT organisation.
-This private reserve was established with the mission to protect and rehabilitate predators like leopards, cheetahs, and hyenas, providing visitors with the unique opportunity for close encounters with these majestic animals.
+This private reserve was established with the mission to protect and rehabilitate predators such as leopards, cheetahs, and hyenas, offering visitors a unique opportunity to encounter these majestic animals up close.

-Upon arrival, we settle into a campsite surrounded by magnificent scenery and the unparalleled atmosphere of Okonjima.
-In the late afternoon, we embark on a special leopard tracking safari, guided by experienced leaders and researchers dedicated to their protection.
-With the help of radio transmitters that facilitate finding these elusive creatures, we will have an extraordinary chance to observe their habits, movements, and interactions in a natural setting.
+Upon arrival, we settle into a campsite surrounded by the stunning landscape and the unparalleled atmosphere of Okonjima.
+In the late afternoon, we embark on a special safari to track leopards, guided by experienced guides and researchers dedicated to their protection.
+With the help of radio transmitters that facilitate finding these elusive creatures, we will have the exceptional chance to observe their habits, movements, and interactions in their natural environment.

 In the evening, we gather around the campfire for dinner and conversations under the stars, learning more about AfriCAT's mission and their efforts to conserve wild cats in Namibia.